gwax/www-gwax/posts/2005/11/h3-even-worse-than-the-h2.rst

 thick metal ring of the sort that you could hook chains to so as to pull a heavy load but when I looked for a matching ring on the left, I saw the license plate, which means the one on the right must be ornamental.
-How retarded is the idea of an ornamental heavy towing ring?
+How dumb is the idea of an ornamental heavy towing ring?
 It's not a nice or classy ornament; it basically just says, "when you look at my truck I want you to think that I'd like to be able to tow really heavy stuff but will never actually have any desire to do so".
 This whole SUV